Amardeo Sarma

-Amardeo Sarma (born 1955) is a qualified engineer for electrical and telecommunications engineering, chair of the Gesellschaft zur wissenschaftlichen Untersuchung von Parawissenschaften (GWUP) and former chair of the European Council of Skeptical Organisations.
+Amardeo Sarma (born 1955) is a qualified engineer for electrical and telecommunications engineering, former chair of both the Gesellschaft zur wissenschaftlichen Untersuchung von Parawissenschaften (GWUP) and the European Council of Skeptical Organisations.
 Professionally, he works for NEC Laboratories Europe.
+Sarma is a CSI Fellow and sits on the Committee for Skeptical Inquiry's Executive Council.

 Biography

 Education

 Sarma was born 1955 in Kassel, West Germany.
 He earned his bachelor's degree in technology at the Indian Institute of Technology Delhi, and obtained the title of qualified engineer (Diplom-Ingenieur) at the Technische Universität Darmstadt.

 NEC

 As president of the TDL Executive Board and a General Manager at NEC Laboratories Europe, Sarma was present at the Trust in the Digital World and the Cyber Security & Privacy (CSP) EU Forum 2013, that addressed the issue of fighting cybercrime.